Resume, Cover Letter, Jobs, Interview and Career Tips

 Engineering Cover Letter Example

 Yes, any professional job application should include a cover letter and a resume.
 Many HR departments won’t accept partial applications.
 For an engineering role, it’s essential to include a cover letter to showcase your technical expertise and work experience.
 Use the cover letter tips in our cover letter builder to guide you.
+And if you need additional help creating your document, make sure not to miss these pages:

 A cover letter should fit onto one page, ideally covering around ¾ of the page.
 If you follow our cover letter format of 3 main paragraphs, this should roughly cover the right amount of space.
 This length is perfect for providing sufficient detail without overloading the hiring manager with unnecessary information.